lsst-dm/qserv-slac/README.md

 # qserv-ncsa
-Documentation, configuration and scripts for installing Qserv at NCSA
+Documentation, configuration and scripts for installing and managing Qserv at NCSA